sbadirli/Bayesian-ZSL/README.md

 ## Data

-You may download the data from this anonymous [link](https://www.dropbox.com/sh/gt6tkech0nvftk5/AADOUJc_Bty3sqOsqWHxhmULa?dl=0).
-Please put the `data` folder into the same directory which contains the folders for codes.
+You can download the datasets used in the paper from [Google Drive](https://drive.google.com/file/d/1BjTar-w9ysiHi1N4RpNguCYOONSaDsSP/view?usp=sharing).
+Create a `data` folder in your main `project path` and put the data under this folder.

 ## Experiments